 - Lack of mobility: If you have a larger board you’re pretty much locked in space.
 Especially if it’s mounted on the wall.
 If it’s on a stand, you may still look stupid running around the hallway with a big “canvas” showing off your masterpiece.

 - Low details: You can’t go really into the details unless you have very sharp markers that can draw thin lines, shapes (worth to note this will lose its perk from a distance)

-My favorite type of non-digital way of creating wireframes.
+My favorite type of non-digital wireframe creators.
 It’s basically sketching but with a twist.
-Remember when I told you that one of the cons of sketching is the lack of templates?
-Well, stenciling fixes this in a simple yet elegant way.
+Do you remember when I told you that one of the cons of sketching is the lack of templates?
+Well, stencilling fixes this in a simple yet elegant way.
 You can find a ton of templates online you can print out, some of them come bundled.
 Or you can decide to make your own.
 With the implementation of templates, you’ll make sure that you can plan with consistency and instead of focusing on details such as duplicating buttons and other UI elements in the same shape/size, you can focus on the project itself.

 Now for the digital armory:

 When I first started creating wireframes I was overwhelmed by the software available out there.
 It’s really hard to tell which one is better than the others and worth spending your hard earned money on.
-To be honest I still don’t know what to say other than what works for me best.
+To be honest, I still don’t know what to say, other than what work for me the best.
 Firstly I would point out a tool I often use called Wirify.
-It’s not really something you create wireframes with, but the idea behind it is brilliant.
+It’s not really something you create with wireframes, but the idea behind it is brilliant.
 Pick a website you like and get it naked to the bones.
-Let’s have a look at the NY Times for an example.
+Let’s have a look at the NY Times, for example.